top of page

 After the trip, Cameron and the rest of the SEED crew have continued to expand the reach of their program through funding from McGill University and Forces AVENIR.
 They’ve brought on additional volunteers, developed more curriculum, and are reaching out to more schools.
 All it took was a little seed funding from EPI to get started.

-Check out their website and Instagram.
+Check out their LinkedIn and Instagram.

 Do you have an idea for a project (or an existing project) that will address climate change or help a climate-threatened species, community, or ecosystem that could use some funding?
 Apply to EPI's Alumni Leadership award!